qmk/qmk_firmware/docs/features/combo.md

 }
 ```

-This will send "john.doe@example.com" if you chord E and M together, and clear the current line with Backspace and Left-Shift.
+This will send `"john.doe@example.com"` if you chord `E` and `M` together, and clear the current line with `Backspace` and `Left Shift`.
 You could change this to do stuff like play sounds or change settings.

 It is worth noting that `COMBO_ACTION`s are not needed anymore.
 As of [PR#8591](https://github.com/qmk/qmk_firmware/pull/8591/), it is possible to run your own custom keycodes from combos.
 Just define the custom keycode, program its functionality in `process_record_user`, and define a combo with `COMBO(<key_array>, <your_custom_keycode>)`.
 See the first example in [Macros](../feature_macros).

 ## Keycodes
-You can enable, disable and toggle the Combo feature on the fly.
+You can enable, disable, and toggle the Combo feature on the fly.
 This is useful if you need to disable them temporarily, such as for a game.
-The following keycodes are available for use in your `keymap.c`
+The following keycodes are available for use in your `keymap.c`:

 |Keycode          |Aliases  |Description                     |
 |-----------------|---------|--------------------------------|